maurice6007/Multiblast/README.md

 Blasting Policy Options

 Blast at will
-→ blasting can occur at any time once charging is complete
+→ blasting can occur at any time once charging is complete.
+If Blast at will is selected, the other headings need to pause all work while blasting continues for one hour.

 End-of-shift only
-→ blasting is constrained to shift boundaries
+→ blasting is constrained to shift boundaries and is subject to re-entry periods

 Optional Constraints

-Post-blast re-entry delay
+Post-blast re-entry delay = 30 minutes

 Maximum blasts per day